The V30 Benchmark Set for Anharmonic Vibrational Frequencies of Molecular Dimers: Results and Discussion

 \subsection{Overall Discussion}

-The CCSD(T)/haQZ harmonic frequencies, as expected, mostly overestimate the experimentally measured fundamental frequencies, but for some very low-frequency modes we also observed an underestimation.
-We have discussed for individual systems the respective smallest obtainable MAE by utilizing one single idealized scaling factor, which remains quite constant between 0.954 and 0.958 for all shown systems except the four low-frequency modes of CO$_2\ldots$CO$_2$; there it amounts to 0.85.
-Deriving an overall empirical scaling factor that minimized the MAE w.r.t. experiment for for all fundamental modes discussed in the main text, we obtain a MAE of 29 cm$^{-1}$ at a scaling factor of 0.957.
-In comparison, the canonical harmonic approximation leads to a MAE of 77 cm$^{-1}$.
+The CCSD(T)/haQZ harmonic frequencies, as expected, mostly overestimate the experimentally measured fundamental frequencies of the studied dimers, but for some very low-frequency modes we also observed an underestimation.
+We have discussed for individual systems the respective smallest obtainable MAE by utilizing one single idealized scaling factor, which varies between 0.954 and 0.984 for all shown systems except the four low-frequency modes of CO$_2\ldots$CO$_2$; there it amounts to 0.855.
+Deriving an overall empirical scaling factor that minimized the MAE w.r.t. experiment for all fundamental modes of dimers discussed in the main text, we obtain a MAE of 29 cm$^{-1}$ at a scaling factor of 0.958.
+In comparison, the canonical harmonic approximation leads to a MAE of 69 cm$^{-1}$.

 Utilization of independent Morse oscillators improved upon the canonical harmonic approximation for the shown systems.
 This improvement mainly resulted in a better description of some stretching vibrations and a slight improvement for several low-frequency intermolecular modes.
-For all systems discussed this leads to a MAE of 51 cm$^{-1}$.
+For all systems discussed this leads to a MAE of 44 cm$^{-1}$.
 We note that care must be taken with the Morse approach when using displacements in cartesian normal-mode coordinates.
 Increasingly large displacements lead to a significant overestimation of low-frequency modes, eventually becoming worse than the harmonic approximation.
 This implies that the anharmonic nature of vibrational modes cannot be sufficiently captured by the simplistic scaling or Morse approach.